Imbria Pharmaceuticals

 Series A in 2016

-JET Health Solutions is a healthcare technology company focused on providing smart solutions for healthcare payers across the country.
-Our flagship product, JET Insure, is a quote-to-card (Q2C) insurance automation platform that provides individual/family plans, group plans, stop-loss/self-funded options, and specialty products on a single, cloud-based solution.
+Jet Health Solutions is a technology company specializing in healthcare solutions.
+Its primary product, JET Insure, is a cloud-based platform enabling healthcare payers to automate insurance processes, offering individual/family plans, group plans, stop-loss/self-funded options, and specialty products.

 VHSquared